ponsifiax/SimpleWebWorker/README.md

 Classes :
 - SimpleWorker : simplication for create worker
 - SimpleSharedWorker : simplication for create shared worker
-- SimpleWorkerBack : simplication to worker (worker or sharedworker)
+- SimpleWorkerServer : simplication to worker (worker or sharedworker)

 ## SimpleWorker
 ```